wireservice/csvkit/docs/scripts/csvsql.rst

                             Limit CSV dialect sniffing to the specified number of bytes.
 Specify "0" to disable sniffing entirely.
       -I, --no-inference    Disable type inference when parsing the input.
+      --chunk-size NUM
+                            Chunk size for batch insert into the table.
+                            Only valid when --insert is specified.

 See also: :doc:`../common_arguments`.